History of Duke Blue Devils football: Bill Murray era (1951–1965)

 In 1956, Duke finished 5–4–1.
 The Blue Devils lost to South Carolina to kick off the season.
 Duke then defeated Virginia by a score of 40–7 to record its first win of the season.
-After losing to #9 Tennessee, Duke defeated #19 SMU by a score of 14–6.
-Duke then lost to #16 Pittsburgh by a score of 27–14.
-After shutting out NC State by a score of 42–0, Murray's squad lost by a score of 7–0 to #2 Georgia Tech.
+After losing to No. 9 Tennessee, Duke defeated #19 SMU by a score of 14–6.
+Duke then lost to No. 16 Pittsburgh by a score of 27–14.
+After shutting out NC State by a score of 42–0, Murray's squad lost by a score of 7–0 to No. 2 Georgia Tech.
 Duke finished the season by tying Navy, defeating Wake Forest and defeating North Carolina.
 Murray led the Blue Devils to a 6–3–2 record in 1957.
 Duke won its first five to start the season; topping South Carolina, Virginia, Maryland, #15 Rice and Wake Forest.
 Murray's team then tied NC State, lost to Georgia Tech and tied #7 Navy.
-After defeating #14 Clemson, Duke lost to North Carolina in the regular season finale by a score of 21–13.
-Ranked #11 nationally, Duke received a berth in the Orange Bowl, losing to #4 Oklahoma by a score of 48–21.
+After defeating #14 Clemson, Duke lost to North Carolina in the regular season finale by a score of 21–13. ranked No. 11 nationally, Duke received a berth in the Orange Bowl, losing to No. 4 Oklahoma by a score of 48–21.
 The Blue Devils went 5–5 in 1958.
 They lost their first two games of the season to South Carolina and Virginia.
 Duke then won their next two; defeating Illinois and Baylor.
-After losing to #12 Notre Dame, Murray's men beat NC State by a score of 20–13.
+After losing to No. 12 Notre Dame, Murray's men beat NC State by a score of 20–13.
 Next, Duke dropped consecutive games to Georgia Tech by a score of 10–8 and #1 LSU by a score of 50–18.
 Duke finished by winning their last two over Wake Forest and #17 North Carolina.
 Duke went 4–6 in 1959.
-Out of the gate, the Durham Dukies lost their first two to #14 South Carolina and #12 Ohio State.
+Out of the gate, the Durham Dukies lost their first two to No. 14 South Carolina and #12 Ohio State.
 After defeating Rice by a score of 24–7, the Blue Devils dropped their next two to Pittsburgh and Army.
 Duke won their next two over NC State and #9 Georgia Tech.
-After losing to #10 Clemson, Duke closed the disappointing season with a 27–15 victory over Wake Forest and a blowout loss to North Carolina by a score of 50–0.
+After losing to No. 10 Clemson, Duke closed the disappointing season with a 27–15 victory over Wake Forest and a blowout loss to North Carolina by a score of 50–0.
 The Blue Devils improved to 8–3 in 1960.
 Murray led his team to victory in the season's first two games over South Carolina and Maryland.
 After losing to Michigan, the Blue Devils won their next five; defeating NC State, Clemson, Georgia Tech, #4 Navy and Wake Forest.
-After dropping their last two regular season games to North Carolina and UCLA, Duke, ranked #11, defeated #7 Arkansas by a score of 7–6 in the Cotton Bowl.
+After dropping their last two regular season games to North Carolina and UCLA, Duke, ranked No. 11, defeated #7 Arkansas by a score of 7–6 in the Cotton Bowl.
 The Blue Devils won the ACC Championship that season.
 After defeating the Razorbacks in Dallas, it would be over a half century until the Blue Devils won another bowl game.